adobe/regola/DEPLOY.md

 - Push the commit and tag to Github
 - Publish the artifacts to the maven central repository
 - Increase the version number and add the SNAPSHOT qualifier

+Upon success, you can check the [sonatype nexus repository](https://oss.sonatype.org/#nexus-search;quick~regola) to check all the released versions.

+The change will show up in the [sonatype central repository](https://central.sonatype.com/artifact/com.adobe.abp/regola) after 30 minutes or so.

 As per [sonatype docs](https://central.sonatype.org/publish/publish-guide/#releasing-to-central):